skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 ### Title case

 Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
-We use title case only in certain circumstances, such as the main title of a document or a file name.
+We use title case only in certain circumstances, such as the main title of a document or a filename.

 <div class="example" markdown="1">
 #### Yes